METAL AIR WATER SYRINGE TIP

 This statement is usually said when they have no logical argument.
 An ortho wire is a very thin wire that some dentists and orthodontists say they have their staff use to clean a metal tip.

-First off, how many dentists or orthodontists allow their hygienist to spend hours trying to physically scrape a wire through each micro-lumen of a metal air water syringe tip?
+First, consider how many dentists or orthodontists allow their hygienists to spend hours physically scraping a wire through each micro-lumen of a metal air water syringe tip.
 Depending on the metal air water syringe tip, there could be 4-8 lumens to clean, all of which are smaller than a hypodermic needle.
-Imagine, after each patient, a hygienist spending valuable time sitting there scrapping through a metal air water syringe tip.
+Imagine a hygienist spending valuable time after each patient sitting there, scraping through a metal air water syringe tip.
 Do you think an office would follow these practices after every patient?
-Also, everyone knows that if you can’t see it, you can't clean it.
-We have previously discussed what happens inside of metal air water syringe tips.
-There is no possible way to see all the fissures and pockets where the bioburden builds up.
+Also, everyone knows that if you can't see it, you can't clean it.

 „I have my staff clean metal air water syringe tips using ortho wire.
 I then purge the air and water lines and ensure everything is out of the tip.”